Momen-Assaf/Andriod-Lab/README.md

+#ENCS5300 ADVANCED COMPUTER SYSTEMS ENGINEERING LABORATORY

-This is a collection of the expiriments done in the android lab
+This is a collection of Expirements done in this Android Lab